ITGC audit checklist: 6 controls you need to address

 Access to IT systems and services is generally provided to all employees, but not all employees need access to all resources.
 Access privileges are usually coordinated by HR and IT based on job responsibilities.

-- changing passwords every 90 days.
+- Changing passwords every 90 days.

 Control 3.
 Change management

-- establishing a change management committee that reviews and approves/denies all change requests.
+- Establishing a change management committee that reviews and approves/denies all change requests.

 Control 4.
 Backup and recovery

-Considering the amount of data that is created daily, backup and recovery have become increasingly important as they protect business processes, data, databases, applications and VMs.
-Options for backing up and recovering data are numerous and can be locally managed using storage servers and SANs, as well as remotely configured using managed services or a hybrid of the two.
-Specialized technologies, such as data deduplication, ensure that vast quantities of data can be effectively stored.
-Backup and recovery are key components of technology disaster recovery (DR) plans, which are essential for business continuity (BC) management and achieving organizational resilience.
-Admins can use numerous audit controls for backup and recovery, such as type of data backed up, frequency of backups, speed of backups, recovery point objectives and speed of recovery in an emergency.
+Considering the amount of data created daily, backup and recovery have become increasingly important as they protect business processes, data, databases, applications and VMs.
+Options for backing up and recovering data are numerous and can be locally managed using storage servers and SANs, or remotely configured using managed services or a hybrid of the two.
+Specialized technologies, such as data deduplication, help make sure that vast quantities of data can be effectively stored.

-- testing data backup procedures monthly;
+- Testing data backup procedures monthly.

-- testing recovery procedures quarterly; and
+- Testing recovery procedures quarterly.

-- testing DR plans annually.
+- Testing DR plans annually.

 Control 5.
 Incident management

-- creating an incident management team that provides the first response to an incident;
+- Creating an incident management team that provides the first response to an incident.

-- producing daily incident activity reports for IT management.
+- Producing daily incident activity reports for IT management.

 Control 6.
 Information security

-Information security is perhaps the most important IT general control because there are so many ways security can be breached.
-The media regularly reports on significant cybersecurity events, particularly involving theft of individual data records or ransomware attacks that block access to systems.
-The challenge is that, as new security remedies appear on the market, threat actors introduce yet more powerful attack vectors.
+Senior IT leaders and security teams constantly face the challenge that, as new security remedies emerge, threat actors introduce more powerful attack vectors.
 Among the control areas most often addressed are an organization's network perimeter, desktop systems and nontechnology security issues, such as social engineering.
-Cybersecurity events can evolve into BC events, with the attacked firm fighting to protect its customers, business operations and reputation.
+Cybersecurity events can evolve into BC events, with the attacked organization fighting to protect its customers, business operations and reputation.

-- using intrusion detection and intrusion prevention systems to protect the network perimeter;
+- Using intrusion detection and intrusion prevention systems to protect the network perimeter.

-- regularly reviewing and updating firewall rules;
+- Regularly reviewing and updating firewall rules.

-- deploying antivirus software on all desktop devices and company laptops;
+- Deploying antivirus software on all desktop devices and company laptops.

-- prohibiting the use of personal laptop devices, unless suitably modified by IT.
+- Prohibiting the use of personal laptop devices, unless suitably modified by IT.

 Performing the ITGC audit